Ashwin Mahesh: Career

-During the second wave of the Covid-19 pandemic in 2021, Ashwin helped create the #CovidRural volunteer group in 100+ districts across several states that worked with district and taluk hospitals to help them find donors for new infrastructure, medical devices and supplies.
+During the second wave of the COVID-19 pandemic in 2021, Ashwin helped create the #CovidRural volunteer group in 100+ districts across several states that worked with district and taluk hospitals to help them find donors for new infrastructure, medical devices and supplies.
 The How Institute also began working on an initiative to make CSR funding in India more impactful.
 He is also interested in heritage and history, and is part of the Kaliloka team documenting the vernacular architectural traditions of the different districts of Karnataka.
-Ashwin is a childhood polio survivor, and is a Director at Artilab Foundation, which incubates product and service innovations for disabled and elderly persons.
+Ashwin is a childhood polio survivor, and was a Director at Artilab Foundation for a few years; the organisation incubates product and service innovations for disabled and elderly persons.
 He is also an advisor to Fourth Wave Foundation, which runs the Nanagu Shaale program for full inclusion of disabled children in schools.

+In 2022, he began teaching a course on public problem solving at Kautilya School of Public Policy in Hyderabad.
+Since then he has been advocating that colleges should focus sharply on skills and training that the majority of the public needs, rather than only serving 10% or less who seek professional careers.
+In June 2024 he proposed that the UGC should start a Bachelors in General Competence, comprising a set of ten modules or more with this goal in mind.

-He has written for a number of news publications, including a regular column for the Deccan Herald since 2019.
+Dr.Mahesh has written for a number of news publications and has been a regular columnist in the Deccan Herald since 2019.